T. B. Simon Power Plant: History

 Shaw Lane was deactivated as a power plant in 1975, though it continued to house an electrical substation.
 The plant's 239 ft smokestack bearing the letters "MSC" (for Michigan State College) was a campus landmark until its demolition in 2011.
 The remainder of the plant's structure was converted to a new STEM Teaching and Learning Facility, opening in 2021.

 The Simon facility is the fifth power plant to be located on the Michigan State campus.
 Its first six generating units were built in four stages between 1965 and 2006.
 The continued use of cogeneration supports the unique demands of Michigan State University, one of the largest university campuses in the nation.
-Three natural gas engines, each generating 9.4MW, were installed in February 2022.
+Three natural gas engines, each generating 9.4 MW, were installed in February 2022.
 These produce only electricity and not steam.

 The $23 million 2006 addition is a combined-cycle plant, consisting of a conventional pulverized-coal steam turbine/generator (Unit 5) and a natural gas combustion turbine with heat-recovery steam generator (Unit 6).
 Unit 6 gives the Simon plant black start capability in the event of a general power outage.

 The plant was converted to operate entirely on natural gas in 2016.
-Local electric and gas utility Consumers Energy provided technical assistance for the conversion, and supplies the natural gas.
+Local electric and gas utility Consumers Energy provided technical assistance for the conversion, and supplied the natural gas.